 INSURGENT CAMPS AS LOGISTICS BASES Insurgent Camps serve as Logistics Bases to friendly unconventional units only (commandos and Guerillas).
 They may not be used to launch air missions or conduct airmobile movement.
-Insurgent Camps are eliminated if their space becomes controlled by the enemy; they may not be captured in combat as a Logistics Base is.
+Insurgent Camps are eliminated if their space becomes controlled by the enemy; they may not be captured in combat like Logistics Bases.